Near Houghton in the UP | Photo by Colton Wesoloski

 On the other hand…

-And if your getaway can be on days Sunday through Thursday, you’ll find not only last-minute availability at many desirable B&Bs but also special offers that will add value or shave your bill.
+And if your getaway to experience fall in Michigan can be on days Sunday through Thursday, you’ll find not only last-minute availability at many desirable B&Bs but also special offers that will add value or shave your bill.